-As this is not a holding objection or a request for further information, requested conditions are not listed.
-If you are minded to approve this application, please reconsult engineers for a list of suggested conditions to ensure that the development is adequately drained and does not increase flood risk elsewhere.
+As this is not a holding objection or a request for further information, I am not listing requested conditions.
+If you are minded to approve this application, please reconsult me for a list of suggested conditions to ensure that the development is adequately drained and does not increase flood risk elsewhere.